davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 - Finally, it sure would be nice to have a method that would print out your name, birthday, and bio **all at once**.
 Write a method called `printMyInfo`.
 Here's the key: You wouldn't want to have to rewrite all those print statements from before!
 (Code duplication should be avoided always!)

-  Instead, We want to simply call (re-use) the other three methods you've just written.
+  - Instead, We want to simply call (re-use) the other three methods you've just written.
 To call an existing method, you just have to write `methodName();`, e.g., `printMyName();` would cause Java to find and run the `printMyName` method.
+    - You can also call a method using the alternate syntax: `this.methodName();`

   Here's an example of what someone's output might like:

   ```
   Grace Hopper